-Occurrence of a Benchmark Transition Event for Notes Linked to or Referencing a Benchmark or Screen Rate treated as a "significant modification" that results in a deemed exchange of the existing Notes for "new" Notes.
+If a Benchmark Transition Event occurs, the tax treatment of a U.S. Holder holding Notes linked to or referencing a benchmark or screen rate will depend on whether a replacement of the original reference rate with an alternative reference rate is treated as a "significant modification" that results in a deemed exchange of the existing Notes for "new" Notes.
 In general, for U.S. federal income tax purposes, a significant modification occurs if, based on all the facts and circumstances and taking into account all modifications of the debt instrument collectively, the legal rights or obligations that are altered and the degree to which they are altered are economically significant.
 A modification is generally any alteration, including any deletion or addition, in whole or in part, of a legal right or obligation of the issuer or a holder of a debt instrument.
 The applicable Treasury regulations provide, however, that alterations that occur as a result of the operation of the terms of the debt instrument are not considered modifications for U.S. federal income tax purposes.